Leadership Coaching – Get moving in your career

 Our true measure was how much quality space we could deliver with the funds and schedule available.

 If I reacted to the idea of a trip to Ottawa with only efficiency in mind, I would have declined.
-I’ve already reached that goal.
+I’d already reached that goal.
 I’m here!

 There are destinations we don’t know about until we get moving.

 But I reacted to the trip as an opportunity to spend time with people I care about.
-And I’m curious to experience a new way of getting to Ottawa; seeing what I can never see when driving 100km/hr on the highway.
+And I was curious to experience a new way of getting to Ottawa; seeing what I could never see when driving 100km/hr on the highway.

-A river cruise is not the cheapest or the fastest way to Ottawa.
+A river cruise is not the cheapest way or the fastest way to Ottawa.
 But it is perhaps the most fascinating and impactful way that’s within the budget and schedule.
-We may even feel that the trip is a success well before we reach the last dock.
+And we declared the trip as a success well before we reached the last dock.

 I realize now that projects are not really about a prescribed destination.
-They’re about moving in the right direction and gaining new ideas and fresh perspectives along the way to reach a destination that we couldn’t have identified at the beginning.
+They’re about moving in the generally right direction and gaining new ideas and fresh perspectives along the way to reach a place that we couldn’t have seen yet alone identified at the beginning.

 Try this